jorinvo/googlesheets-sql-sync/README.md

 - validate targets exist
 - add optional has-header-row and add optional headers (which must be set when has-header-row = false)
 - refresh token in a smarter way
+- figure out how to wait for coroutines on close
 - logging
 - prometheus metrics
   - duration